openml/automlbenchmark/docs/HOWTO.md

 ## Add a benchmark

-By benchmark here, we mean a suite of datasets that can be used to feed any of the available frameworks, in combination with a set of constraints (time limit, cpus, memory) enforced by the application.
+In this section, `benchmark` means a suite of datasets that can be used to feed any of the available frameworks, in combination with a set of constraints (time limit, cpus, memory) enforced by the application.

+A benchmark definition will then consist in a [datasets definition](#datasets-definition) and a [constraints definition](#constraint-definition).

 Each dataset must contain a training set and a test set.
-There can be various splits between the training set and the test one, in which case each split is named a `fold`, so that the same dataset can be benchmarked multiple times using a different fold.
+There can be multiple training/test splits, in which case each split is named a `fold`, so that the same dataset can be benchmarked multiple times using a different fold.

-### Benchmark definition
+### Datasets definition

-A benchmark definition consists in a `yaml` file listing all the task/datasets that will be used when running the complete benchmark.
+A dataset definition consists in a `yaml` file listing all the task/datasets that will used for the complete benchmark.

+Default dataset definitions are available under folder `resources/benchmarks`.

-Each task/dataset must have a `name` that must be unique in the given definition file, and that will be used as an identifier, for example in the results.
+Each task/dataset must have a `name` that should be unique (ignoring case) in the given definition file, it will also be used as an identifier, for example in the results.

-This `name` can also be used on the command line (`-t` or `--task` argument) when we don't want to execute the full benchmark, but just a subset, often in combination with a specific fold (`-f` or `--fold` argument):
+This `name` can also be used on the command line (`-t` or `--task` argument) when we just want to execute a subset of the benchmark, often in combination with a specific fold (`-f` or `--fold` argument):
 ```bash
 python runbenchmark.py randomforest validation -t bioresponse
 python runbenchmark.py randomforest validation -t bioresponse eucalyptus